$20.00 – $169.00

 Registration for this course is closed.
 Please contact us on 215-991-3676 to inquire about any remaining spaces or to be placed on a waiting list.

 This class immerses you in the individual areas/roles that every senior leader in a nonprofit must work in – including fundraising, finance, human resources, marketing, programming, and so on, while illustrating the importance of their connectedness and interplay.
 As an executive director (and often as a senior or mid-level manager), you will have to juggle various roles and responsibilities, always in the context of how the pieces must fit together with the organization-at-large.
-Performing well as a nonprofit manager in these circumstances requires both specific skills as well as the ability to solve problems and generate ideas as you manage mission, people, programs and resources.
+Performing well as a nonprofit manager in these circumstances requires both specific skills, as well as the ability to solve problems and generate ideas as you manage mission, people, programs and resources.

 Running an organization or a program within a nonprofit isn’t about just assigning tasks and telling people what to do, but is rooted in planning, organizing, leading and controlling.
 This course explains the key responsibilities of senior managers and executive directors as well as the critical relationship between staff and board in any nonprofit.
-Pathways to becoming an effective leader, manager and facilitator will be clarified, as will the ability to identify potential critical management issues and address them proactively.
+Pathways to becoming an effective leader, manager and facilitator will be presented, as will the ability to identify potential critical management issues and address them proactively.
 It serves as the ideal foundation for honing all your future management skills and individual capacity building.

-Please note this class has a snow date of 1/26/2018.
+Please note this class has a snow date of 1/23/2020.
 If we have to cancel this class due to inclement weather it will be moved to this date but it will not necessarily be held at the same location.